 Fire Danger Forecast

-The fire danger forecast module of GWIS provides daily maps of 1 to 10 days of forecasted fire danger level using numerical weather predictions to compute the Fire Weather Index (FWI) (Van Wagner and Pickett, 1985).
+The fire danger forecast module of GWIS provides forecast maps from 1 to 10 days of fire danger levels.
+Numerical weather predictions are used to compute the Fire Weather Index (FWI) (Van Wagner and Pickett, 1985).

 GWIS operates using meteorological forecast data received daily from the European Centre for Medium-Range Weather Forecast (ECMWF).

 Fire danger is mapped in 6 classes (very low, low, medium, high, very high and extreme) with a spatial resolution of about 16 km (ECMWF data).
-At the moment, the fire danger classes are the same for all countries and maps show a harmonized view of the spatial distribution of fire danger level; however, given the different climatic conditions at the global level, calibration of the FWI values in different regions and publication of FWI anomalies will be provided soon in GWIS.
+At the moment, the fire danger classes are the same for all countries and maps show a harmonized view of the spatial distribution of fire danger level.

 The following are the FWI values used as thresholds of the fire danger classes in the map: